 4. The Trial

 No outcome for this one yet as it is ‘ongoing’.
-Next year we are going to reassess our mini trial and if the data looks good we shall scale the trial up slightly as there are a number of open questions.
+Next year we are going to continue testing the Flipfarm and see where we go from there.
 We shall probably start posting about this experiment in more detail in the coming year.

 5. Oysters For Sale

-Again no outcome for this one yet but a ‘good start’.
+As such, the outcome for has to be ‘fair to middling’.
 Next year the goal is to ramp up sales and push the business into positive cash-flow territory.

 6. Native Oyster Restoration

 The final round item is Native oyster restoration.
-Over the last year we have become significantly involved in Native oyster (European Flat oyster – Ostrea edulis) restoration activities.
+As per last year we continue to be significantly involved in Native oyster (Ostrea edulis) restoration activities.
 Our primary involvement has been becoming a supply chain partner of the Glenmorangie DEEP project which aims to restore a Native oyster bed in the Dornoch Firth.
+Unfortunately Covid-19 has put the brakes on this project but hopefully it shall get back on track shortly.

-So to round up, some good, some not so good but all in all a positive year and the business continues to grow.
+So to round up much like last year, some good, some not so good but all in all a positive year and the business continues to grow.
 We have continued to learn valuable lessons and have positioned ourselves to be more productive and efficient moving forward.
 Next year development continues.

-We shall leave it there for this year, and so,
+We shall leave it there for this year, and so belatedly,